o4oren/Ad-Hoc-Email-Server/README.md

 # builds the project.
 npm run build:ssr

-# There are other, convenience options for build and run in development mode.
+# there are other, convenience options for build and run in development mode.
-# For developmet:
+# for development:
 npm run startDev

-# for prod
+# for prod:
-# Will run the backend which will also serve the front end form the `dist` folder.
+# will run the backend which will also serve the front end form the `dist` folder.
 node ahem.js
 ```